An 8-year-old who loved drama and sports is among those killed in Texas floods

 “Please keep the Harber family in your prayers during this time of profound grief,” Whitfield wrote.
 “May our faith, our love, and our St. Rita community be a source of strength and comfort in the days ahead.”

-___ This story corrects the section on Joyce Badon to show that the school’s comment came in an email, not a Facebook post.
+___ This story corrects the spelling of Reese Manchaca’s last name.
+It also corrects that section on Joyce Badon to show that the school’s comment came in an email, not a Facebook post.

 DeMillo reported from Little Rock, Arkansas; Hollingsworth from Mission, Kansas; McCormack from Concord, New Hampshire; Tareen from Chicago; and Raza from Sioux Falls, South Dakota.